awesometic/docker-odroid-kernel-builder/README.md

 awesometic/odroid-kernel-builder
 ```

-* Install automatically to your boot media
+* Install automatically to your boot media.
+Building a kernel is for replacing the current kernel with the custom one in most cases, the boot media should have the correct partitions by flashing the other official Ubuntu image before. **The third party images are not supported**.
+* In this case, the boot, rootfs partitions are mounted to the corresponding directories respectively on the host PC.
+If `AUTO_INSTALL` is set to false, the `/media/boot`, `/media/rootfs` volumes will be not affect anything.

 ```bash
 docker run -it --rm \